Configuring Build Hub for GitHub Actions

 -

-Set a target scope URL.
+Set a connection name and a target scope URL.

 Read more about target scopes here: Target scope